rundexter/documentation/source/includes/_modules.md

 Modules in Dexter are the building blocks you'll use to assemble your Apps.
 They're expressions of the principal of doing one thing and doing it well: each is designed to have a single, clear task that works independently of the rest of your code.
 It's the job of the App to decide how these behaviors interact - the modules themselves only care about what kind of input they get and emitting consistent output.

 <aside class="success">
 Modules are just specialized Node.js libraries with a bit of special sauce in the form of extra metadata, baked-in tests, and an SDK to help speed development.
-Most can be used independently of Dexter, and can be incorporated into any other Node.js or [Browserified](http://browserify.org/) application.
 </aside>

 ## Anatomy of a module